 The District will work in collaboration with the Allegheny County Health Department and follow their direct guidance when a COVID-19 related case occurs in one of our buildings.
 Staff members and families of students identified as having close contact in accordance with local, state, and/or federal guidelines will be notified by phone and/or email and may be directed by the ACHD to quarantine or isolate.
-Currently, as of August 16, the Health Department has shared this flow chart as a guide for K-12 schools to conduct contact tracing and determine whether or not a person should quarantine.
+Currently, as of January 1, 2022, the Health Department has modified its quarantine and isolation guidelines to reflect the following:

 Those traveling outside of the country should follow the guidance detailed in this chart.

 Seating charts and seat assignments will be required on buses and in classrooms to assist in contact tracing when necessary.

 Adjustments will be made as necessary with changing guidelines, mandates, and requirements.

 The District will continue to clean and disinfect using products on the U.S. Environmental Protection Agency (EPA)’s list, which reduces germs on surfaces and objects by removing contaminants and may also weaken or damage some of the virus particles, which decreases the risk of infection from surfaces, according to the CDC.